-The Conservatory’s Affirmation Statement
+The Conservatory's Affirmation

 The faculty and staff at the Conservatory of Music at University of the Pacific stand in support of Black Americans as well as Indigenous and people of color across the country.
 We condemn the historic and continuing forms of racism that pervade our society and institutions.